JeffersonLab/CJ-database/README.md

 ### Contact us:

 This database is maintained by Alberto Accardi (accardi at jlab org) and Shujie Li (shujieli at lbl gov).
-Feedbacks are welcome.
+Feedback is welcome.
 Please contact us for bug fix, or adding new data sets.

 _New collaborators are always welcome!!_